North Berwick's Golfing Pioneers. |

 died suddenly at North Berwick in 2003, aged 66 years.

-EDWARD, FRED AND VAL FITZJOHN Mohawk Golf Club, NY.
+EDWARD, HERBERT, FRED AND VAL FITZJOHN Mohawk Golf Club, NY.

 Herbert (b.1870), Frederick (b.1871), Edward (b.1874) and Valentine Fitzjohn (b.1878)

-were born in Edinburgh sons of George Fitzjohn, a Police Sergeant in Edinburgh and his wife Grace Willonghby.
-In 1880 the family moved to Musselburgh
+were born in Edinburgh sons of George Fitzjohn, a former sergeant in the Edinburgh City Police and his wife Grace Willonghby.
+In 1880 the family

-carded a disastrous 105 in the first round.
-The following year Ed joined the professional ranks and was invited to take part in the tournament to
+Fred carded a disastrous 105 in the first round.
+The following year Ed joined the professional ranks and was invited to take part in the

 Their father died in 1895 and their mother Grace Fitzjohn continued as stewardess at Muirfield.
 In 1896 Herbert was appointed to Stratford-On-Avon